hanasusak/cDriver_tools/README.md

   - sudo rights (or that you are allowed to install R packages and their dependencies)

 ### Instructions to run cDrirver

+Dowload files from this repository, and follow insturctions bellow:

   Open your shell and type  first:
   ```Shell